AT&T’s zero rating strategy

-DirecTV Now is a video streaming service that delivers pay-TV content directly to subscribers over the Internet rather than signing them up for cable or satellite connections.
-Binge On is a zero-rated—or free—data-usage option that provides streaming on video resolution of 480 pixels or more.
+DIRECTV Now is a video streaming service that delivers pay-TV content directly to subscribers over the Internet rather than through a cable or satellite connection.

-A 2Q16 report from Digitalsmiths suggests that about 35% of users pay more than $100 every month to their pay-TV providers.
-Currently, the major players in the video streaming market are Netflix, DishTV’s (DISH) Sling TV, and Sony’s (SNE) PlayStation Vue.
+A 2Q16 report from Digitalsmiths suggests that about 35% of users pay more than $100 every month to their pay-TV provider, as shown in the chart above.
+Currently, the major players in the video streaming market are Netflix (NFLX), DishTV’s (DISH) Sling TV, and Sony’s (SNE) PlayStation Vue.